 It is important to identify limitations and gaps within the field.
 Research and public debates often pose the question of which type of inoculation is more effective.
 It is in the debate between approaches that the biggest gaps in the field are revealed.
-A present the field is lacking a robust literature comparing the two techniques side by side.47 In the absence of direct comparisons many studies overstate evidence supporting their methodological stance.48 reasoning, yet some studies have identified emotions as ways of enhancing information processing.49 Emotions are multifaceted and impact collective from political party, racial, national, ethnic or other affiliations.
-Moreover, beyond emotion identity constructs across different dimensions, including political party foster attitudinal resistance to inoculation.50
+A present the field is lacking a robust literature comparing the two techniques side by side.
+In the absence of direct comparisons many studies overstate evidence supporting their methodological stance.

+Similarly, there are conflicting findings on the importance of emotion in inoculation.
+Emotion has been customarily viewed as a detriment to cognition and reasoning, yet some studies have identified emotions as ways of enhancing information processing.
+Emotions are multifaceted and impact collective from political party, racial, national, ethnic or other affiliations.
+Moreover, beyond emotion identity constructs across different dimensions, including political party foster attitudinal resistance to inoculation.